jnicklas/graphers/README.md

 Graphers is a GraphQL implementation written in Rust.

 Graphers generates Rust code from the proposed GraphQL IDL.
-Define a Schema via the IDL, then implement the traits that Graphers generate to create a complete, compliant GraphQL interface, which you can serve over HTTP.
+Define a schema via the IDL, then implement the traits that Graphers generates to create a complete, compliant GraphQL interface, which you can serve over HTTP.

 Graphers is a work in progress, and currently not more than a proof of